HenryZhou19/Pytorch-Template/README.md

 * the suffix may be used for distinguishing between different tasks, which can be set in "xxx.yaml" files as "info.output_dir"

 ### scripts
-* the folder for bash scripts, which are used for the entrance of all main functions of the code
+* the folder for bash scripts, which are used as the entry of the most main functions in this repository
 * common usage: "bash scripts/xxx.sh -args ..."
     * <u>"bash scripts/train.sh -d 0,1"</u> to train on GPU0 and GPU1 with config file "configs/template_train.yaml"
     * <u>"bash scripts/train.sh -c template_train_lenet -d 0"</u> to train on GPU0 with config file "configs/template_train_lenet.yaml"